 How long do I have to file a defective product liability claim in Oregon?

-Under Oregon law, you have two years from the date of your injury to file a defective product liability claim.
-However, Oregon has whatās called a āstatute of ultimate reposeā or SOUR law.
+Under Oregon law, you have two years from your injury to file a defective product liability claim.
+However, Oregon has a āstatute of ultimate reposeā or SOUR law.
 This law limits liability for defective products to 10 years.
-So, if the defective product is older than that, you may not have a claim unless you case meets certain exceptions.
+So, if the defective product is older than that, you may not have a claim unless your case meets certain exceptions.
 Regardless, the sooner you act, the greater your chance for success.
-Speak to Swanson, Lathen, Prestwich, PC to get the support you expertise you need to make and prove your claim.
+Speak to Swanson, Lathen, Prestwich, PC to get the support and expertise you need to make and prove your claim.

 Client Reviews